rancher/dashboard/docs/developer/getting-started/development_environment.md

 ### Installing Rancher

 See <https://rancher.com/docs/rancher/v2.6/en/installation/>.
+Note: Not all Linux distros and versions are supported.
+To make sure your OS is compatible with Rancher, see the support maintenance terms for the specific Rancher version that you are using: https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-6-5/

-This covers two methods confirmed to work with the Dashboard
+The above linked installation docs cover two methods confirmed to work with the Dashboard:

 - [Single Docker Container](https://rancher.com/docs/rancher/v2.6/en/installation/other-installation-methods/single-node-docker/)
 - [Kube Cluster (via Helm)](https://rancher.com/docs/rancher/v2.6/en/installation/install-rancher-on-k8s/)